 Gary StansburyGeneral Manager Gas Turbine Services Division

-After graduating from the University of Florida, I began my career as a Field Engineer for GE with focus on gas turbine maintenance and installation.
-I was promoted to Service Manager, and then to Installation Director for the Southeast US Region, where we installed over 100 gas turbines during the power “bubble”.
+After graduating from the University of Florida, I began my career as a Field Engineer for GE with a focus on gas turbine maintenance and installation.
+I was promoted to Service Manager, and then to Installation Director for the Southeast US Region, where we installed over 100 gas turbines during the power “bubble.”
 I worked in GE headquarters for a few years before becoming President of Penpower, a wholly owned affiliate of GE.
 Before joining MD&A, I did a couple of interesting things, like run my own company and work in the Wind Energy business.

 What do you do here at MD&A?